mozilla-services/docs/source/storage/apis-1.2.rst

     The response body may contain a JSON string describing the server's status or error.

-**513 Is This Even A Real Code?**
+**513 Service Decommissioned**

-    Indicates that the service has been terminated, and presumably replaced with a new and better service using some as-yet-undesigned protocol.
+    Indicates that the service has been decommissioned, and presumably replaced with a new and better service using some as-yet-undesigned protocol.
     This response will include an *X-Weave-Alert* header whose value is a JSON object with the following fields: